 As a Consumer, if you are a victim of price gouging Florida has established a hotline where price gouging can be reported by calling 1(866) 9NO-SCAM or by visiting MyFloridaLegal.com.
 There may also be civil penalties against the retailer who has price gouged.

 As a Business Owner – remember you are responsible for what your employees do!
 If your business sells commodities make sure each of your employees are aware that they cannot price gouge.
 If an employee is attempting to price gouge stop it immediately.
-Ultimately the business will likely be responsible for the employees actions and any penalties or lawsuits which may occur.
+Ultimately the business will likely be responsible for the employees’ actions and any penalties or lawsuits which may occur.
 These penalties can be very severe.
-We also understand that as a business owner you may have questions who deals commodities you may have questions with what can you do as a result of the State of Emergency.
+We also understand that as a business owner you may have questions about who deals commodities, or you may have questions about what can you do as a result of the State of Emergency.
 We are here to help and answer those.